-- Leave the money in the Plan. - Receive a full distribution. - Receive a partial distribution. - Receive a distribution in installment payments of a specified amount. - Receive a distribution in installment payments for a specified length of time. - Roll over the money to another retirement plan or IRA that accepts rollovers (457, 401(a/k), 403(b), or Roth IRA).
+- Leave the money in the Plan. - Receive a full distribution. - Receive a partial distribution. - Receive a distribution in installment payments of a specified amount. - Receive a distribution in installment payments for a specified length of time. - Roll over the money to another retirement plan or IRA that accepts rollovers (457, 401(a/k), 403(b), SIMPLE IRA or Roth IRA).
 No taxes will be withheld from your transfer amount.
-You are encouraged to discuss rolling money from one account to another with your financial advisor/ planner, considering any potential fees and/or limitation of investment options.
+Consider all your options and their features and fees before moving money between accounts.